 If you know the name of the block that you want to add, you can use a shortcut.
-Double-click where you want to add the block, and type the block name, in this case Gain.
-A list of possible blocks appears.
+Click where you want to add the block, and type the block name, in this case Gain.

 Click the block name or, with the block name highlighted, press Enter.
 You can use the arrow keys to highlight the block name if it is not first in the list.